Campusoft/knowledge_base/container/kubernetes/architecture.md

 https://github.com/kubernetes/community/tree/master/contributors/design-proposals/architecture

+"If an application runs in containers, it can run on Kubernetes."

 # Controllers

 In Kubernetes, controllers are control loops that watch the state of your cluster, then make or request changes where needed.
 Each controller tries to move the current cluster state closer to the desired state.